sfwydyc/my-rocketqa/README.md

-# RocketQA Dense Retrieval Tool
+# RocketQA End-to-End QA-system Development Tool

 This repository provides a simple and efficient toolkit for running RocketQA models and build a QA-system.